Active Substance: peginterferon alfa-2a

 Paediatric patients 5 years of age and older

 When deciding to initiate treatment in childhood, it is important to consider growth inhibition induced by combination therapy.
 The reversibility of growth inhibition is uncertain.
 The decision to treat should be made on a case by case basis (see section 4.4).

 What is Pegasys and what is it used for?

-Pegasys is used to treat the following diseases:
+Pegasys is an antiviral medicine used to treat: